nokia/SReXperts/docs/nsp/index.md

 And it's fun!
 If you are into programming, you may already have it.

 /// note
 If you cannot install VS Code for administrative reasons, don’t worry!
 You can use `code-server`, a server-hosted version of VS Code that runs in your web browser while offering the same familiar experience.
-Even better: code-server is already deployed in the hackathon labs with all required extensions pre-installed, ready for you to connect.
-This means you can run Visual Studio Code during this hackathon directly from your browser without any setup.
+Even better: code-server is already deployed in the event labs with all required extensions pre-installed, ready for you to connect.
+This means you can run Visual Studio Code during this event directly from your browser without any setup.
 ///

 NOKIA is actively contributing VS Code extensions to improve Developer eXperience around our networking products and technologies being used.
-In this hackathon, you have the opportunity to use the following extensions contributed by Nokia in action:
+In this event, you have the opportunity to use the following extensions contributed by Nokia in action:

 * [NSP Intent Manager extension](https://github.com/nokia/vscode-intent-manager)
 * [NSP Workflow Manager extension](https://github.com/nokia/vscode-workflow-manager)